 Negative punishments remove a pleasant stimulus to decrease a behavior or response.
 For example, a child refuses to clean her room and so her parents refuse to let her play with her friend that afternoon.

 The stimulus used to reinforce a certain behavior can be either primary or secondary.
 A primary reinforcer, also called an unconditioned reinforcer, is a stimulus that has innate reinforcing qualities.
 These kinds of reinforcers are not learned.
 Water, food, sleep, shelter, sex, touch, and pleasure are all examples of primary reinforcers: organisms do not lose their drive for these things.
 Some primary reinforcers, such as drugs and alcohol, merely mimic the effects of other reinforcers.
 For most people, jumping into a cool lake on a very hot day would be reinforcing and the cool lake would be innately reinforcing—the water would cool the person off (a physical need), as well as provide pleasure.

 A secondary reinforcer, also called a conditioned reinforcer, has no inherent value and only has reinforcing qualities when linked or paired with a primary reinforcer.
 Before pairing, the secondary reinforcer has no meaningful effect on a subject.
 Money is one of the best examples of a secondary reinforcer: it is only worth something because you can use it to buy other things—either things that satisfy basic needs (food, water, shelter—all primary reinforcers) or other secondary reinforcers.

-Tommy learns that if he cries at bath time, he won't get his dessert., Tommy learns that if he takes a bath he will get dessert., Tommy learns that if he cries at bath time, he won't have to take a bath., or Tommy learns that if he cries at bath time, he will have to go straight to bed.
+Tommy learns that if he cries at bath time, he will have to go straight to bed., Tommy learns that if he cries at bath time, he won't have to take a bath., Tommy learns that if he cries at bath time, he won't get his dessert., or Tommy learns that if he takes a bath he will get dessert.